humanmade/altis-dev-tools/docs/README.md

 ### Editor Stack Traces

-Stack traces within the developer tools panel can be made clickable by providing information about the editor you use this enables you to jump directly to the source code where a problem occurs.
-Database queries are also clickable so you can jump directly to the function that made them.
-Altis will automatically handle mapping file paths between your computer and the local environment.
+Stack traces within the developer tools panel can be made into clickable links that open in your editor.
+Database queries will also be clickable so you can jump directly to the function that made them.

 To activate clickable stack traces: